-In this video, we'll look at how to create a dynamic named range using the OFFSET function.
+In this video we're going to look at how to create a dynamic named range using the OFFSET function.

-To created a named range, we're going to use the name manager.
-However, it will be easier to enter the formula using the formula bar, so I'll start by entering the OFFSET function in K6, and then use that formula to create a named range in the next step.
+To create a named range, we're going to use the Name Manager.
+However, it will be easier to enter the formula using the formula bar, so I'll start by entering the OFFSET function in cell K6, and then use that formula to create a named range in the next step.

-The reference or starting point is B6, which we want to make absolute.
-When you're created dynamic names ranges, you must use absolute referencing.
+The OFFSET function takes five arguments: reference, rows, columns, height, and width.
+In this case the reference, or starting point, is cell B6, which we want to make absolute.
+When you're creating dynamic named ranges, you must use absolute references.

-We don't want any offset for rows and columns, so both of these arguments are zero.
+We don't want any offset for rows and columns, so both of these arguments are "0".

-If I enter the OFFSET formula as-is, we'll get a VALUE error, since it is returning a range which in this case is an array of cells.
-However, if I evaluate the formula with F9, you can see array is there.
+If I enter the OFFSET formula as-is we'll get a VALUE error, since it's returning a range which, in this case, is an array of cells.
+However, if I evaluate the formula with F9, you can see that the array is there.

-Now let's use this formula to make a dynamic named range.
-I do that by copying the formula and then creating a new name that uses the formula for the reference.
+Now let's use this formula to make the dynamic named range.
+I do that by copying the formula and then creating a new name that uses this formula for the reference.

-When you're working with dynamic ranges based on formulas, a good tip is that you can get Excel to show you the the range on the worksheet, by clicking out of the reference area, and back again.
-If the moving dashed lines are not in the right place, you know there's something wrong with the formulas.
+When you're working with dynamic ranges based on formulas, a good tip to remember is that you can get Excel to show you the range on the worksheet by clicking out of the reference area, and back again.
+If the moving dashed lines are not in the right place, you know that there's something wrong with the formula.

-So, we now have a named range based on offset, but it's not dynamic yet.
-If I add properties to the list, they aren't included.
+So, we now have a named range based on OFFSET, but it's not dynamic yet.
+If I add properties to the bottom of the list, they aren't included.

-I'll assume that we won't have more than 20 properties in the list, so I'll use the range B6:B25 inside COUNTA.
+I'll assume, in this case, that we won't have any more than 20 properties in the list, so I'll use the range B6:B25 inside COUNTA.

 If you want to make the width of this range dynamic as well, you can follow the same approach that we used for height, counting non-empty cells in a range that includes the table header.

-Dynamic ranges that use OFFSET work well, but remember that OFFSET is a volatile formula that will recalculated whenever changes are made on in the workbook.
-For a smaller table, this want cause any performance issues, but if you are working with larger tables you may want to use INDEX or Excel's built in Table to create the Dynamic range.
+Dynamic ranges that use OFFSET work well, but remember that OFFSET is a volatile formula that will recalculate whenever changes are made to the worksheet.
+For a smaller table, this won't cause any performance issues, but if you're working with a lot of data, you may want to use INDEX or Excel's built in Table feature to create the Dynamic range.

-The Excel OFFSET function returns a reference to a range constructed in parts: a starting point, a row and column offset, and a final height and width in rows and columns.
-OFFSET is handy in formulas that dynamically average or sum "last n values...
+The Excel OFFSET function returns a reference to a range constructed with five inputs: (1) a starting point, (2) a row offset, (3) a column offset, (4) a height in rows, (5) a width in columns.
+OFFSET is handy in formulas that require a dynamic...